We can help you sell an Inherited Property in Phoenix, Arizona

 An older home or a home that belonged to an elderly individual might need repairs or may need to be updated.
 You will also have the challenge of selling or disposing of old furniture and other items in the home.

 An inspector can lay out what needs to be repaired.
 Another option is to sell the home as-is.
 You won’t get as much money, but you also will not be required to clean up the home or prepare the home.

 At Doug Hopkins, we want to give you a fair deal.
 We want you to get the money you deserve for your inherited home.
 Part of our business is purchasing local homes that need repair and then fixing them up so that we can resell them or rent them out to other people.

-If your Phoenix property meets some simple qualifications, we may be able to purchase your home fast.
+If your Phoenix property meets some simple qualifications, you may be able to sell my house fast Phoenix.
 Click here to fill out a form.
 Or give us a call at 602-567-1505.